TankKevin/MyRSS/README.md

 RSS_VERIFY_SSL=true                # Set to false if the feed has certificate issues (less secure) SMTP_HOST=smtp.example.com
 SMTP_PORT=587
-SMTP_USERNAME=your_smtp_user        # Optional, leave blank if the server does not require authentication SMTP_PASSWORD=your_smtp_password    # Optional SMTP_STARTTLS=true                  # Enable STARTTLS, default is true
+EMAIL_FROM_NAME=Kevin Tan               # Optional, display name for the From header SMTP_USERNAME=your_smtp_user        # Optional, leave blank if the server does not require authentication SMTP_PASSWORD=your_smtp_password    # Optional SMTP_STARTTLS=true                  # Enable STARTTLS, default is true